How to Get Your Unofficial Transcripts

 The first document that you will want collect is your unofficial transcripts from any previous colleges or universities where you have earned credits.
 The transfer process can save you both time and money as you work toward finishing your degree.
 Follow this course of action on how to get your unofficial transcripts to help you get back into school as quickly as possible.

 Requests for unofficial transcripts can typically be made in person, by phone, fax, online, or by mail.
 Usually student services or the registrar’s office handles these requests.
 Remember at some schools this may only be one person, so be patient.

 A copy of your unofficial transcript, academic record, or grade report is what you want.
 The document needs to show grades, credit amounts, dates completed, course titles, and the name of the school where the credits were earned.
 You will need to get this from each school that you directly earned credits from.

 3. Unofficial Review

-After your receive the credit transfer results from admissions if you have specific questions about your unofficial review or options for testing out of courses your admissions representative connect you with your campus registrar or transfer specialist.
+After your receive the credit transfer results from admissions, if you have specific questions about your unofficial review or options for testing out of courses have your admissions representative connect you with your campus registrar or transfer specialist.
 They can explain what credits should transfer, how they apply to completing your degree, and give you an anticipated graduation date.

-Getting your unofficial transcripts reviewed is a no cost way of finding out how close you are to earning your degree.
+Getting your unofficial transcripts reviewed is a no-cost way of finding out how close you are to earning your degree.
 Take advantage of this process to accelerate your program and not have to retake any previously completed courses.
 You will then need to formally request your official transcripts in order to have the credits transfer over to your new school.
-If you have any questions just ask the admissions department they want to support you in getting back into school, earning your degree, and changing your life.
+If you have any questions just ask the admissions department; they want to support you in getting back into school, earning your degree, and changing your life.